 However Individuals and HUF are also liable to deduct TDS on commission or brokerage in case the individual or HUF is liable to get his books of accounts audited under section 44AB i.e; Turnover/ receipts exceed Rs.
 25 lakhs/ 1 crore.

-What is the meaning of Commission or Brokerage under this section?
+What is the meaning of Commission or Brokerage under section 194H?

 Commission and Brokerage for the purpose of Section 194H shall be considered as payment made for services received in the course of: